Foot Tattoo Pain: How Much Do Feet Tattoos Hurt?

 When your tattoo is finished, you’re going to have to ensure you do everything you can to prevent any rubbing against the inked area.

-It will definitely help to stay away from wearing any footwear for a few days if possible, although this may unfortunately mean taking a few days off work to ensure the tattoo heals as best as possible.
+It will definitely help to stay away from wearing any footwear for a few days if possible, although this may, unfortunately, mean taking a few days off work to ensure the tattoo heals as best as possible.
+Your foot may also swell up for a day or two, making it difficult to walk.

 To help prevent any scabs from being torn off when you wear socks or footwear, it will best to keep the area well moisturized with a good tattoo lotion to ensure the scabs don’t become too dry and cracked.

 The best tattoo lotion I’ve ever personally used is a vegan aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 Foot tattoos can definitely be very painful, but on the other hand, lots of people also advise that getting inked on the feet isn’t as bad as others describe.
 Obviously, however, amounts of pain will always vary from person to person.

 In terms of foot tattoo pain – when compared to other areas of skin covering the body, the pain is regarded as being higher than average for most people, but not so painful that you should stop thinking about getting one.
 You must remember though, how much foot tattoos hurt is all dependent on the person getting the tattoo!